Ullmhaithe don saol sa 21ú haois!

 Tullamore E.T.N.S.
 The ARC ASD Class

 Tullamore Educate Together National School (ETNS) is an equality based school under the Patronage of Educate Together.
 Tullamore ETNS is funded by the Department of Education and Skills, it is run by a Board of Management, it follows the state curriculum and it is subject to inspection exactly like every other state primary school in the country.
 All Educate Together schools are co-educational vertical schools – there are eight classes from Junior Infants to Sixth Class.
 All Educate Together Schools are equality based which means that irrespective of belief system, race, ethnicity, class, gender or ability, all children have equal right of access subject to availability of places in any given year.

-The Arc, ASD Class in Tullamore ETNS is opening in September 2016 under the auspices of the Department of Education and Skills.
-The Arc, ASD Class, will offer a specialised educational service to children who have been diagnosed with an Autistic Spectrum Disorder (ASD) as the primary disability.
+The Arc, ASD Class in Tullamore ETNS was opened in September 2016 under the auspices of the Department of Education and Skills.
+The Arc, ASD Classes offer a specialised educational service to children who have been diagnosed with an Autistic Spectrum Disorder (ASD) as the primary disability.

 About The ARC